 The “victims” in romance scams

-Buchanan Tom & Monica T. Whitty wrote an article about their study regarding online dating romance scams.
+Buchanan Tom & Monica T. Whitty wrote an article (The online dating romance scam: causes and consequences of victimhood) about their study.
 “It has serious financial and emotional consequences, affecting hundreds of thousands of people…

 From their questionnaires we know that “High scores on the romantic belief of idealization were associated with likelihood of being a romance scam victim.”